SciNim/fmu.nim/README.md

 ```

 ## Status
-This is in an beta stage.
+Right now, you can create both Model Exchange and Co-Simulation models using FMI2.0.

 The five examples from `fmusdk` are working.

-It can create multiplatform FMU's (they can work both in windows and linux).
+Besides, it can create easily multiplatform FMU's (they can work both in windows and linux).

 ## How it works?
 It creates: